SammysHP/rampinglight/README.md

 1. High
 1. Turbo

 Turn the light on, it starts with a fixed output level.
-Tap the button to switch to next mode.
-After the highest mode it will start with the lowest mode again.
+Tap the button to switch to next level.
+After the highest level it will start with the lowest level again.
+If "start on high" is enabled, the light starts with the highest level and the order of levels is reversed.

 ### Battery check